LeivoSepp/Shelly-Memory-Optimization/README.md

 **Better Practice**

-There is only peak memory load when the program reads the data and after that the memory released. :thumbsup:
+There is only a peak memory load when the program reads the data, and after that, the memory is released. :+1:
-However, creating variables from that data is consuming more memory than without a variable.
+However, creating variables from that data consumes more memory than without a variable.

 ```js
 // Load only required data into variable